siddhantmittal7/KeywordCounter-FibonacciHeapImplementation/README.md

 - Main directory contains Project Problem statement pdf, this report pdf, program files, make file and test input files

+# Code Environment

+- The project is written in java using a following jdk java 10.0.2 2018-07-17
+Java(TM) SE Runtime Environment 18.3 (build 10.0.2+13)
+Java HotSpot(TM) 64-Bit Server VM 18.3 (build 10.0.2+13, mixed mode)

+- Also the program is tested on thunder.cise.ufl.edu environment

 # Instructions for running the code
 - After unziping the mittal_siddhant.zip
 - All the program files are under the zip folder